 This is an example opposite to "Repetitive Backing and Greening Up".

 Lay on the highest priced selection whose odds are less than 10.0, and that grew in price by more than 10% over the last 5 mins.
 Green it up eventually if its price grew by more than 2 ticks, or distribute the loss equally if it fell down by more that 4 ticks as compared to the price it was laid at.

 When In-Play, lay on a selections whose price falls to (or below) 1.1.
 Green up if it jumps up to 1.25 or higher.

 This example is the opposite of "Continuous backing and greening up".
 It places lay bets on chosen selections and waits for the opportunity to green up, if the prices keep moving up.
 If, however, they start falling down, the stop-loss bet is placed to minimise the loss.

-This is quite an interesting trigger example suggested by one of the users.
-Its concept is about trying to green up on a selection with whichever type of bet gets matched first (back or lay), regardless of where the market goes.
-In a nutshell, it can be explained as follows.
+Try to green up on a selection with whichever type of bet gets matched first (back or lay), regardless of where the market goes.
+Insure your bets against the wrong market direction.

 Didn't find any useful?
 Look at the triggers made for our clients: